kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-04-dns-mgt-resource-ignored.md

 ## Symptom

-If you have a non-Gardener clutser, the DNSProvider or DNSEntry CR you cretaed are ignored by the controller.
+If you have a non-Gardener cluster, the DNSProvider or DNSEntry CR you created are ignored by the controller.

 ## Cause